AndresMireles/IsingMarketDynamics/README.md

 ## Overview

 This project employs the Ising model from physics to simulate stock market dynamics.
-Using this framework, we explore herd behavior in financial markets and replicate financial stylized facts such as autocorrelation and fat-tailed distributions of returns.
+Using this framework, we explore herd behaviour in stock markets, simulate financial events and replicate stylized facts such as autocorrelation and fat-tailed distributions of returns.
 Additionally, we test traditional trading strategies like momentum, mean-reversion, and value investing within the Ising model context.

 ## Model Description